For centuries the Fars region had been a multi-ethnic region, in which tribal and pastoral nomadic groups composed a large part of the population.

 In addition to pastoralism for use and exchange, various nomadic households of the Fars region during the nineteenth century relied on different combinations of a variety of economic activities–such as agriculture, handicrafts production, and gathering; for use and exchange.
 Exchange of labor (in a variety of contracts with property owners), trade, providing protection and transportation facilities for traders, and, for some, banditry and raiding, were other potential household economic resources.

-During the nineteenth century the Qashqai was gradually transformed into a large tribal confederacy composed of, mainly, Turkish-speaking pastoral nomads.
+During the nineteenth century, the Qashqai was gradually transformed into a large tribal confederacy composed of, mainly, Turkish-speaking pastoral nomads.
 Their summer pastures stretched to areas in central Iran, and their winter pastures to areas close to the Persian Gulf.
-Many Turki(Turkish)-speaking tribal groups, as well as groups belonging to other ethnic groups in the region, were integrated into the Qashqai.
+Many Turkic-speaking tribal groups, as well as groups belonging to other ethnic groups in the region, were integrated into the Qashqai.
 The non-Turk groups, in time, adopted the language and other ethnic identity markers of the Qashqai.
-Perhaps more than a quarter of the region’s population was pastoral nomadic about mid nineteenth century.
+Perhaps more than a quarter of the region’s population was pastoral nomadic about the mid-nineteenth century.

 The Qashqai as an Ethnic Group

 The Qashqai are distinguished from other ethnic groups in the region by identification as Turk, or Qashqai, by themselves and others.
 Their identity includes a common political history, present social ties, and a shared cultural and linguistic heritage.
 Most Qashqai are, at least, bilingual in Persian (Farsi).